appliedrelevance/epibus/README.md

-# Epibus - MODBUS/TCP integration for ERPNext
+# EpiBus - MODBUS/TCP integration for ERPNext

-**Epibus** provides an ERPNext integration with MODBUS/TCP networked programmable logic controllers (PLC).
+**EpiBus** provides an ERPNext integration with MODBUS/TCP networked programmable logic controllers (PLC).

 A Programmable Logic Controller, or PLC, is a hardware device used to control machines and processes.
 It is a computer that is designed to be used in harsh environments.
 It is used to control machines and processes in manufacturing, oil and gas, water treatment, and many others.